GrantKlein1/Email_Summarizer/README.md

 Download the extension .zip file or clone this repo

-Extract the project folder ("Phishing-Checker-Extension-main")
+Extract the project folder ("Email_Summarizer-main")

 Go to chrome://extensions in your browser